Panmure House: History

 The Panmure estate was inherited by the Maule family in 1224, and the remains of Panmure Castle are located close to the site of the house.
 Panmure House was designed by the king's master mason John Mylne, although he died in 1667, before it was completed.
 The client was George Maule, 2nd Earl of Panmure (1619–1671).
 On Mylne's death, the work was continued by Alexander Nisbet, an Edinburgh mason, and the interior was fitted out by James Bain, the king's wright.
 Sir William Bruce was sometimes credited with the design in the past, and he did apparently advise the Earl after Mylne's death, but he only designed the gates and gate piers.
 After the death of the 3rd Earl, his son James, now 4th Earl, added the wings.
 The 4th Earl was deprived of his titles and estates after taking part in the Jacobite rising of 1715, although Panmure passed to his relatives, the Earls of Dalhousie.
 In 1852–1855, the house was extended on the instigation of Fox Maule, by the architect David Bryce in the Scottish Baronial style.

-In what has been called "one of the greatest acts of officially-sanctioned vandalism of its type in Scotland", Panmure House was requisitioned by the army in the Second world War and heavily vandalised, it was then deliberately fired and its remnants demolished in December 1955.
+In what has been called "one of the greatest acts of officially-sanctioned vandalism of its type in Scotland", Panmure House was requisitioned by the army in the Second World War and heavily vandalised, it was then deliberately fired and its remnants demolished in December 1955.
 The Panmure Testimonial, a 105 ft monument designed by John Henderson and erected in 1839 for William Maule, 1st Baron Panmure, remains on the estate, as does a stable block.

-The actor Alan Cumming, grew up on the Panmure Estate, where his father was head forester.